logo

 “Then the only option remaining is that you’re Scully!”

 This time, the woman remained silent.
-She continued eating, but she was digging just a notch slower now, which was probably a sign she was impressed by the grip of my iron-strong logic and my sharp, deductive mind.
+She continued eating, but she was digging just a notch slower, which was most likely a sign she was impressed by the grip of my iron-strong logic and my sharp, deductive mind.
 Seconds later, she regained her usual eating pace.

 I examined her briefly.
-She was definitely no fucking alien.
+She was definitely no fucking alien!
 She had extraordinary pale skin, insipid blue eyes, lank blonde hair, and almost white eyebrows, but other than that, she looked all-natural and totally human.
-Plus, her partner seemed pretty desperate to pee before going to the toilet a while ago, so I guess he was an earthly creature too.
+Plus, her partner seemed pretty desperate to pee a while ago, so he was probably an earthly creature, too.

 “Okay, Scully,” I went on, satisfied to receive the confirmation about her name even though it wasn’t verbal.
-“I don’t know what you and your buddy are doing here,” I tossed my head toward where I thought the toilet was, “but you’re starting to piss me off already.
-You should tell me why you are dragging after me all the time!”
+“I don’t know what you and your buddy over there are doing,” I tossed my head toward the toilet, “but you’re starting to piss me off already.
+Tell me why you are dragging after me all the time!”

 “Are we?” the starving albino asked me, still without turning her eyes to me.
 She just kept tucking in greedily as if nothing strange was happening.
 She had already managed to clean up two of the plates, and if her dude in the can lingered there for much longer, he would have to go without lunch.
 Despite that, the remaining pile on the table was still pretty impressive.

-“Can’t we just say our paths crossed accidentally more than once?”
+“Can’t we just say our paths have crossed accidentally more than once?”

 “No, we can’t do that!”
-I snapped again.
-“But I guess we can agree we’re on the same case!
+I snapped.
+“But I guess we can safely agree we’re on the same case here.
 Or alternatively, we can say you’re trying to steal mine from me.
 How’s that, huh?
 I know you work for the FBI!”

 “How did you know we were with the FBI?”
 She asked me, mildly impressed.
 “Even my aunt failed to recognize me when she saw me disguised like that!”